ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 ECM.Buildings.Toggles>Pipes pillar spacing: 1000: Only place Pillars at start and end.
 ECM.Buildings.Toggles>Remove Building Limits: Buildings can be placed almost anywhere.
 See also Remove Spire Point Limit.
+ECM.Buildings.Toggles>Remove Realm Limits: Buildings from Asteroid/Underground/Surface can be built in any of the others.
+Restart is needed when disabling this option!
 ECM.Buildings.Toggles>Remove Spire Point Limit: Build spires anywhere in domes.
 Use with Remove Building Limits to fill up a dome with spires.
 ECM.Buildings.Toggles>Remove Sponsor Limits: Allow you to build all buildings no matter your sponsor.